expfactory/expfactory-python/doc/source/getting-started.rst

 I want to contribute an experiment
 ----------------------------------

-The short story is that all of the experiments that can be selected are just folders on github, http://www.github.com/expfactory/expfactory-experiments, and you can contribute by modifying an existing experiment or creating a new one by submitting a PR to this repository.
+The short story is that all of the experiments that can be selected are just folders on Github, http://www.github.com/expfactory/expfactory-experiments, and you can contribute by modifying an existing experiment or creating a new one by submitting a PR to this repository.
 For complete details about experiment contributions, please see our `development <http://expfactory.readthedocs.org/en/latest/development.html?highlight=contributing#contributing-to-experiments>`_ pages.

 I want to learn about the expfactory-python functions